Multarix/Guildbot/docs/commands.md

 `Help`
 #### Description:
 This command currently doesn't link to this site, but it will in the future (maybe).<br/>
-At the moment it will simply DM the user that uses the command with some basic command information.<br/>
+At the moment it will simply DM the user that uses the command with some basic command information.
 #### Usage Example:
 `!help`
 <br/>